ststefa/sim-exporter/README.md

         planet: mars
 ```

 The values will be randomly chosen based ob the supplied parameters.
-They can be either constant (e.g. 123) or a range (e.g. 12-34).
+They can be either constant (e.g. 123) or a range (e.g. 274-638).
 Ranged values change over time in the simulator.
-Constants do not.
+Constant values do not.

+Deviation is calculated as a random percentage towards the scrape value with a maximum of maxdeviation.
+E.g. if the value in the scrape is 100 and maxdeviation is set to 50, then the calculated range might be anything from 100-100 (deviation 0, in which case the value is turned into a constant) to 50-150 (deviation 50).

+As the simulator does not have any idea about the nature of the value this might lead to undesired results, especially for percentage values which might range below 0 or above 100.
+Manual tweaking of the converted config is required in this case.

 ### check